Kerala State Film Award for Best Actor

 The first Kerala State film Awards ceremony was held in 1970 with Sathyan receiving the award for Kadalpalam (1969).
-In 1981, Nedumudi Venu received the honour for his performance in various films released that year.
-As of 2020, Mohanlal is the most honoured actor with six awards, followed by Mammootty with five.
-Two actorsBharat Gopy and Muralihave won the award four times.
-Prithviraj Sukumaran is the youngest recipient at age 24 for Vaasthavam (2006); he replaced Mohanlal, who held this distinction for twenty years from 1986.
-There were four years when there was a tie for the winner—Rajit Kapur and Murali shared the honour in 1998, Fahadh Faasil and Lal in 2013, Nivin Pauly and Sudev Nair in 2014, Jayasurya and Soubin Shahir in 2018 and the most recent winners Biju Menon and Joju George in 2021.
+As of 2025, Mammootty is the most honoured actor with seven awards.
+Mohanlal has won the award six times.
+Actors Bharat Gopy and Murali have won the award four times.
+Prithviraj Sukumaran is the youngest recipient at age 24 for Vaasthavam (2006).There were five years when there was a tie for the winner—Rajit Kapur and Murali shared the honour in 1998, Fahadh Faasil and Lal in 2013, Nivin Pauly and Sudev Nair in 2014, Jayasurya and Soubin Shahir in 2018, and Biju Menon and Joju George in 2021.
+The recent winner is Mammootty for Bramayugam (2024).